 Damaged properties acquired by PRDOH as part of relocation will be demolished after the applicant moves into the replacement home and the title to the damaged property is transferred to PRDOH.
 It is PRDOH's intent that properties acquired be dedicated and maintained in perpetuity as open space for the conservation of natural floodplain functions.
 At the time of acquisition, PRDOH will make an initial determination about projected end use for each property acquired.
-Such uses may include: parks for outdoor recreational activities; wetlands management; nature reserves; cultivation; grazing; camping (except where adequate warning time is not available to allow evacuation); unimproved, unpaved parking lots; buffer zones; and other uses consistent with FEMA guidance for open space acquisition, Hazard Mitigation Assistance, Requirements for Property Acquisition and Relocation for Open Space.
+As permitted by 42 U.S.C.
+5305(a)(1), and in accordance with 83 FR 5844, such uses may include: parks for outdoor recreational activities; wetlands management; nature reserves; cultivation; grazing; camping (except where adequate warning time is not available to allow evacuation); unimproved, unpaved parking lots; buffer zones; and other uses consistent with FEMA guidance for open space acquisition, Hazard Mitigation Assistance, Requirements for Property Acquisition and Relocation for Open Space.